mobeets/mobeets.github.io/_posts/2018-09-15-landslide.md

 For this phase, choose one (and only one) of three actions:

 1. __Start a new stack__ by playing a single card from your hand.
 2. __Add to a stack__ by playing a card (or sequence of cards) onto only _one_ of the existing stacks.
 You can play any number of cards, as long as each card in the stack matches the previous card in number, or is the same color and +/- 1 away in value.
+(Similar to Uno rules.)
 For example, if the top card on a stack is the King of Hearts, the next card could be another King (of any color), or a red Queen, or a red Ace.
 (Aces are considered one away from both Kings and Twos.)
 3. __Bid on a stack__ by playing a single card below the stack.
 You can bid on a stack at any time, but when you play a bid card it cannot match the current top card of the stack in color or number.
 Once you have placed a bid on a stack, that bid cannot be removed or replaced.
 Your opponent can make their own bid on each stack.
 Your goal is to win a stack of cards by getting your bid card to finish the stack.
 (See the "Win stacks" section below.)

 <img style="width: 30%; min-width: 150px; float: left; margin-bottom: 10px; margin-right: 10px;" src="/assets/images/landslide/play-1.png">